Ludwig II of Bavaria: Death

 On the afternoon of the next day, 13 June 1886, Gudden accompanied Ludwig on a stroll in the grounds of Berg Castle.
 They were escorted by two attendants.
 On their return, Gudden expressed optimism to other doctors concerning the treatment of his royal patient.

 Following dinner, at around 6 pm, Ludwig asked Gudden to accompany him on a further walk, this time through the Schloß Berg parkland along the shore of Lake Starnberg.
 Gudden agreed; the walk may even have been his suggestion, and he told the aides not to join them.
 His words were ambiguous (Es darf kein Pfleger mitgehen, "No attendant may walk with [us]").
 Whether they were meant to follow at a discreet distance is not clear.
 The two men were last seen at about 6:30 pm; they were due back at 8 pm but never returned.

 After searches were made for more than two hours by the entire castle staff in a gale with heavy rain, at 10:30 pm that night, the bodies of both Ludwig and Gudden were found, head and shoulders above the shallow water near the shore.
 Ludwig's watch had stopped at 6:54.
 Gendarmes patrolling the park had neither seen nor heard anything unusual.

-Ludwig's death was officially ruled a suicide by drowning; the official autopsy report indicated that no water was found in his lungs.
+Ludwig's death was officially ruled a suicide by drowning; the official autopsy report indicated that no water was found in his lungs, but laryngospasm may have prevented this.
 Ludwig was a very strong swimmer in his youth, the water was approximately waist deep where his body was found, and he had not expressed suicidal feelings during the crisis.
 Gudden's body showed blows to the head and neck and signs of strangulation, leading to the suspicion that he was strangled, although no other evidence was found to support this.
-Another theory suggests that Ludwig died of natural causes, such as a heart attack or stroke, brought on by the cool water (12 °C) of the lake during an escape attempt.
+Another theory suggests that Ludwig died of natural causes, such as a heart attack or stroke, brought on by the cool water (12 C) of the lake during an escape attempt.